secretstartups/handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 Use this playbook to complete your JTBD canvases.
 For more information on each part of the canvas, refer to [anatomy of a JTBD canvas](/handbook/product/ux/jobs-to-be-done/#anatomy-of-a-jtbd-canvas).

-The time it takes to run through the entire playbook process can vary a lot, depending on factors such as how many jobs you’re examining, the complexity and variance within those jobs, and your team’s familiarity with JTBD.
-We recommend budgeting at least one full quarter to devote to this effort.

 This page covers the _how_ of Jobs to be Done.
 For more on _what_ Jobs to be Done _is_, head over to the [main page](/handbook/product/ux/jobs-to-be-done/).

+#### A Note on Time, Confidence, and Validation

+The time it takes to run through the entire playbook process can vary a lot, depending on factors such as how many jobs you’re examining, the complexity and variance within those jobs, and your team’s familiarity with JTBD.
+If you're planning to go through the whole playbook, we recommend budgeting at least one full quarter to get through it.

+There are some variables at play here.
+For instance, in cases where you simply want to identify main jobs and sketch out an [assumptive JTBD canvas](https://www.figma.com/file/Z4lsAOLH1ANN3pstQFYgSk/Jobs-to-be-done----Playbook-Template?type=whiteboard&node-id=0%3A1&t=oMR9VPNke7aIfCoU-1), **no validation is required**, and thus the time needed is much shorter.
+Creating an assumptive canvas can be greatly beneficial as a way to visualize what you know (or think you know) about a particular job, and to get alignment from your team on all the aspects of the job.
+This can be especially useful where, due to previous research, you have a _high level of confidence_ in your knowledge of the JTBD.
+Having said that, high confidence doesn't exempt the validation requirements for the latter stages of the JTBD playbook -- you need to do interviews to ensure your canvas is correct, and to understand a job performers motivations enough to write accurate outcome statements.

 ## Step 0: Open a JTBD issue

-If your team want to conduct Jobs to be Done research, create an issue in the [UX Research Project](https://gitlab.com/gitlab-org/ux-research/-/issues) and use the **discover-jtbd** issue template.
+If your team wants to conduct in-depth Jobs to be Done research (going through the whole playbook), create an issue in the [UX Research Project](https://gitlab.com/gitlab-org/ux-research/-/issues) and use the **discover-jtbd** issue template.
 Fill out the issue as best you can, then tag the UX Researcher for your stage (or whomever will be driving the research).
 If you need a DRI to drive JTBD research for your team, head over to the `#ux_research` Slack channel to see if there is anyone available to help.
 Once you have an issue and a DRI, you're ready to roll!

 ## Step 1: Pick your job performer and main job